CFIA Inspections: What to Expect and How to Prepare

 CFIA Establishment-based Risk Assessment (ERA) model: operational policy governing inspection frequency allocation.

-Last updated: March 2026.
+Last updated: May 2026.
 This page is maintained by GSJ&Co. and updated when there are material changes to CFIA inspection practice or the governing legislation.